AllanCasado/allancasado/README.md

 ## Tools

+Data Science:
-Data Science tools: Python (pandas, numpy, sklearn, seaborn, POO), Statistics, Machine Learning, SQL, Git, Virtual Environments, AWS (Athena, Sagemaker, S3), Web Scraping.
+* Python (pandas, numpy, sklearn, seaborn, POO)

-I also have some knowlodge in web development: Javascript, NodeJS, HTML, CSS, MongoDB, API's.
+* Statistics
+* Machine Learning
+* Git and Virtual Environments
+* AWS (Athena, Sagemaker, S3)
+* Web Scraping
+* SQL

+In general, I have intermediary level in the above skills, I judge the necessary for starting generating value for companies through Data Science projects.

+Web development:
+* Javascript
+* NodeJS
+* HTML, CSS
+* MongoDB
+* API's

+I see tools as what they are: TOOLS.

+If necessary to learn and develop any other skill, I have the willingness and ability to do so.

 ## Data Science Portfolio